innocentdavid/3nity-bank/README.md

 * It's mobile responsive.

+## For testing

+* You can find other customers account number by going to to the django admin panel (/admin) then Accounts model.
+* Login as a staff and it will automatically redirect you to the staff page instead of customer page.
-For testing, While registering the via the admin page use the username field for email but i've created a staff and some customer already:
+* While registering the via the admin page use the username field for email but i've created a staff and some customer already:

+### Superuser:
+    username: admin
+    password: 12345

 ### Staff:
     Email: staff@3nitybank.com
     password: MANAGER12345